aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlt-to-md/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLT to MD in C# Online for Free" %}}

-The following example demonstrates how to convert XLT to MD document format in C#.
+The following example demonstrates how to convert XLT to MD in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLT file into MD format.
+Follow the easy steps to convert XLT to MD.
 Upload your XLT file, then simply save it as MD file.
 For both XLT reading and MD writing you can use fully qualified filenames.
 The output MD content and formatting will be identical to the original XLT document.

 {{% /blocks/products/pf/agp/text %}}